Hiking the Wahiawā Hills Trail on Oʻahu

 Wahiawā Hills (South Loop)

-The upper trail will follow a ridge line until it steeply descends down to the North Fork of the Kaukonahua Stream about a mile ahead.
+The upper trail will follow a ridge line until it steeply descends down to the North Fork of the Kaukonahua Stream, about 1.0 mile (1.6 km) ahead.

 Wahiawā Hills Trail